ProjectOpenSea/operator-filter-registry/README.md

 # Validation

-When the first token is minted on an NFT smart contract, OpenSea checks if the filtered operators on that network are allowed to transfer the token.
+When the first token is minted on an NFT smart contract, OpenSea checks if the filtered operators on that network (Ethereum Mainnet, Goerli, Polygon, etc.) are allowed to transfer the token.
 If they are, OpenSea will mark the collection as ineligible for creator fees.
 Otherwise, OpenSea will enforce creator fees on the collection.

-If at a later point, OpenSea detects orders being fulfilled by filtered operators, OpenSea will mark the collection as ineligible for creator fees.
+If at a later point, OpenSea detects orders being fulfilled by filtered operators, OpenSea will mark the collection as ineligible for creator fees going forward.

-The included [validation test](test/validation/Validation.t.sol) runs the same checks that OpenSea does when ingesting a collection.
+The included [validation test](test/validation/Validation.t.sol) runs the same checks that OpenSea does when first creating a collection page.

-The test can be configured to test deployed contracts on a network fork with a `.env` file following the [sample.env](sample.env).
+The test can be configured to test against deployed contracts on a network fork with a `.env` file following the [sample.env](sample.env).
 You may need to supply a custom [`[rpc_endpoints]`](https://book.getfoundry.sh/reference/config/testing#rpc_endpoints) in the `foundry.toml` file for forking to work properly.

 To run only the validation tests, run

 ```bash
 forge test --match-contract ValidationTest -vvv
 ```

+See the [Foundry project page](https://github.com/foundry-rs/foundry#installation) for Foundry installation instructions.

 # License